Workers' Comp/Non-WC

 Reporting:

 It’s important that supervisors are notified right away when an employee is injured during work.
+Per the University's Administrative Policy | Reporting Workers' Compensation Related Injuries, upon first knowledge of an injury or illness, supervisors must submit the First Report of Injury within 8 business hours (1 work day).
 Early reporting will allow the University and Sedgwick to communicate with the employee about additional resources as needed.
 See the Procedure | Reporting and Managing a Worker’s Compensation Claim for further employee and supervisor responsibilities.

 Supervisors/Employees: